 7. EIGHTY PERCENT OF ALL BABIES HAVE BIRTHMARKS

 Birthmarks are formed when the tiny blood vessels on the surface of the baby’s skin dilate during labor.
 They usually look like stork bites or wine stains.

 8. BABIES HAVE TEN THOUSAND TASTE BUDS!

 This is approximately three times as many as those in adults.
 They are on the tongue as well as the roof, sides and the back of the mouth.
 Most of these, however, start dying as the baby grows.

 9. BABIES CRY WITH AN ACCENT!

 According to researchers, babies pick up their mother’s accent between the sixth and ninth month of pregnancy.
 After birth, they cry in a pattern that reflects their mom’s way of speaking.
 You can tell the difference between Japanese, African, German and American babies just by listening to them cry.

 10. BABIES ARE FIVE TIMES AS HAPPY AS ADULTS!

 According to observers and researchers, babies laugh on average about three hundred times a day.
 This is, of course, after they learn how to laugh which can be any time between four to six months after birth.
+It's quite easy to keep them up beat by visiting our online toy shop.
 Adults, on the other hand, only laugh sixty times a day on average.
 One can’t help but wonder where all the joy goes as we get older.
-If you need to get some funny baby clothes then head over to Bubs Warehouse to bring in some new season cheer.
+If you need to get some onesies or rompers, then head over to Bubs Warehouse to bring in some new season cheer.